alexwlchan/alexwlchan.net/src/index.md

 My [articles](/articles/) cover a variety of non-fiction topics.
 Here are a few of my favourites:

+{% comment %}
+  This component shows 6 featured articles.

+  To keep things somewhat interesting, I have more than 6 such articles and I display a random selection.

+  - The Jekyll build will pick a sample of 6 every time it's built
+  - JavaScript on the page will shuffle the list on page reloads

+{% endcomment %}

 {% assign featured_articles = site.posts | where: "index.feature", true %}
 {% assign sample_of_articles = featured_articles | sample: 6 %}